 If your flashlights and radio are battery operated, it is always smart to have extra batteries.
 You wouldn’t want to be stuck and once you get your radio and flashlight it won’t work because of the batteries.

-My battery solution, free unlimited batter power for life.
+My battery solution, free unlimited battery power for life.
 Grab it here.

 This is when nature calls upon you and you’re stuck in your car.
 You get the picture, right?
 So having toilet paper and jar with a lid in your car, will surely come in handy.
 Being ready with the basics are always the best in keeping you comfortable.